thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 evaluated as a GDB command.

-Debug Console input uses the mode of the active editor, which means that it supports syntax coloring, indentation, auto closing of quotes, and other language features.
+Debug Console input uses the mode of the active editor, which means that it supports syntax coloring, indentation, auto closing of quotes and other language features.

 <!-- markdownlint-disable-next-line MD036 -->
 **Example**